 From wild berries to Surströmming (reputed to be the worst smelling food in the world), there’s a lot of interesting foods to try in Sweden!

 Happy Holidays everybody!
 2010 has been quite a year for me, having visited nine countries in a whirlwind of travel.
 I made this short video as a summary of my “this was 2010” travel adventures and “e-Christmas Card” of sorts!
-Enjoy: Please click here to watch the video if you can’t see it in your […]
+This post was originally published in 2010.
+It has since been updated for accuracy of […]

-Chilling on Mount Tarawera – an awesome day!
-“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater we would shortly descend into – and back out of – in the next few hours.
-I could hardly believe my own eyes, but you know me: I’m always […]
+“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater of Mount Tarawera that we would shortly descend into – and back out of – in the next few hours.
+I could hardly believe my own eyes, but you know me: I’m always up for an adventure. […]

-Having written enthusiastically about living at Mana Retreat and learning the art of meditation, you’ll know that I’m a big fan of Mana Retreat and its unbelievably beautiful vistas!
-Please enjoy this video that encapsulates the beauty and energy of Mana Retreat and the Corormandel peninsula in New Zealand.
-About two-thirds of the way through, […]
+Having written enthusiastically about living at Mana Retreat Centre and learning the art of meditation, you’ll know that I’m a big fan of Mana Retreat Centre and its unbelievably beautiful vistas!
+Please enjoy this video that encapsulates the beauty and energy of Mana Retreat Centre and the Corormandel peninsula in New Zealand.
+About two-thirds of […]

 Maori culture: While visiting Rotorua (both as part of shooting the tv show – as well as subsequent visits when staying with friends), I had the opportunity to visit two Maori villages and cultural shows.
 One was Tamaki Maori Village, and the other was Mitai Maori Village.
 Both were very educational, and the experiences complimented […]

-As I mentioned in my week-in-the-life of shooting a tv show post, one of the adventures we got to experience was a half day at Agroventures.
+As I mentioned in my week-in-the-life of shooting a tv show post, one of the adventures we got to experience was a half day at Agroventures (now known as Velocity Valley).
 It’s best described as an adult playground, with a collection of fun activities that will get the adrenalin pumping.
-Please check out this video of my Adventures at Agroventures […]
+Please check out this video […]

-Enjoying a piece of the world famous Great Ocean Walk, I happen to find myself camping on night two in a little spot that wasn’t idyllic.
-As a former paddock, cows had trampled through not so long ago, as was evidenced by the dried out cow patties that consequently drenched the site drenched with flies. […]
+Enjoying a piece of the world famous Great Ocean Walk at Cape Otway, I happen to find myself camping on night two in a little spot that wasn’t idyllic.
+As a former paddock, cows had trampled through not so long ago, as was evidenced by the dried out cow patties that consequently drenched the site […]

 For those who missed it, here is a (poorly captured by yours truly – sorry for the mouse hand on the screen) rendition of my appearance on Canada AM this morning.
 The powers that be liked it enough that I think you’ll be seeing me a few more times on the show in the next […]

 He is our watch-kangaroo.
 Our sentinel.
 And our unrequited lover.
+This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
 I wake up bright and early, eager to get some writing done.
-I poke my head into the kitchen on the way to the living room, peering around the corner cautiously.
-I am on the hunt for a stalking kangaroo outside my door, hopeful that […]
+I poke my head into the kitchen on the way to the living room, peering […]

-After leaving Popai, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
-The first thing we did was head for Hilo to rent a car since the bus system, although free, isn’t […]
+After leaving the permaculture property of Popai where we lived for four months, we were eager to see all that the Big Island of Hawaii has to offer, since we hadn’t had the chance to venture much more than 15miles from where we were living.
+The first thing we did was head for Hilo to […]

 One of the mainstays of my personal daily chores is goat milking and feeding the goats every morning.
 The entire process takes about an hour from start to finish, and believe it or not – I like it!
-There are seven goats, four of which get milked, one of which is the eldest and is […]
+That’s right: in trade for free accommodation, I milk goats.
+I really never thought I would say […]

-There are lots and lots (and lots) of critters here, which range from domesticated to downright creepy.
-Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: THE BUGS & OTHER “PESTS” Fruit Flies They are everywhere, small, and supremely annoying. […]
+There are lots and lots (and lots) of critters in Hawaii, which range from domesticated to downright creepy.
+Having already shared with you what the centipedes are like, here is a smattering of other animals we share our days (and nights) with: This post was originally published in 2007.
+It has since been updated for […]